Good governance for WA boards and committees

 In terms of their authority and functions, boards can be broadly grouped into several types:

 These boards are engaged in commercial activities and in a broad sense, are all government owned.
-They include the Fremantle Port Authority, Gold Corporation and the Electricity Networks Corporation (Western Power).
+They include the Gold Corporation, Electricity Networks Corporation (Western Power) and the Busselton Water Board.

 These boards govern the operation of an agency.
 They include the Insurance Commission of Western Australia, Art Gallery of Western Australia and the Botanical Parks and Gardens Authority.
 Their particular functions and powers are usually set out in their enabling legislation.